enums/EMCVLib/README.md

 ## EMCVImage

 A wrapped image class.
-The default color format when image opened from file should be BGR.
+The default color format should be BGR when image opened from file.

 ### Property